Roobyx/awesome-game-design/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 A list of publicly available Game design documents that I have found interesting.
 (Ok... the list is slowly evolving.
-The main focus will still be game design materials, but will also include additional cool tools ath the end)
+The main focus will still be game design materials, but will also include additional cool tools at the end)

 I do not own any of these documents.
 If there are any copyrighted materials, they belong to the original authors.